MetaMask/devrel-articles/digital-identity-and-siwe/index.md

 };
 ```

-With this, we can now pass the nonce to the client.
+With this, we can now pass the Nonce to the client.

 ###  Passing Our Nonce to the Client

 Next, we will pass the Nonce to the client.
-This will happen by defining a default export for the login page, which will be a React component that will receive the Nonce as a prop.
+We do this by defining a default export for the login page, a React component, that will receive the Nonce as a prop.

 ```tsx
 type Props = { nonce: string }